 Rather than textbooks or a scripted curriculum, we use a literature-based curriculum composed of whole books.
 A literature-based family style curriculum can make this really easy!
 We use The Peaceful Press Elementary Guides–they’re my favorite.
 There are also some other wonderful options like Beautiful Feet Books and book lists from Sonlight.
 Many Charlotte Mason families use Ambleside Online.

-When you have mixed ages learning together, the rule of thumb is always to “teach up,” or in this case, “read up.”
+When you have mixed ages learning together, one of the methods you can use is to “teach up,” or in this case, “read up.”
 So don’t shy away from sophisticated content!
 A child’s listening comprehension is always higher than their reading comprehension level.
 We have a mix of picture books, chapter books, biographies and high-quality non fiction in our basket (this is provided through our literature based curriculum, plus some of my own selections!)
 When you do this, each of your children will engage and express at their own level.
 And don’t be surprised when a well-written and illustrated picture book draws in even the most reluctant older children!

 All you need to do is place your books into a basket near the couch and read a little from them daily.
 (Hence, the Morning Basket!)
 Read from your basket of books for as long as attention spans allow.
 We read aloud every day for 30-60 minutes, depending on everyone’s ability that day.
 This time will naturally lead to highly engaging instruction time that doesn’t feel fabricated or forced.
 We worry far less about pages read and topics covered and focus instead on reading widely and making reading aloud a consistent, daily practice.
 If you want to adhere to a timeline (most literature-based curriculums have one included) you can, but we haven’t ever found it necessary.
 We just read through the books suggested!